vulpemventures/singnet/README.md

 * **Documents** - a set of documents to summarize in accepted formats

-The task of performing document summarization requires summarizing text, identifying relevant objects and people in images, ranking relevance, processing video to extract objects and people and to provide a textual description, and generating a ranked summary of the document.
+The task of performing document summarization requires summarizing text; identifying relevant objects and people in images; ranking relevance; processing video to extract objects, people and a textual description; and generating a ranked summary of the document.

 ### Internal Services ###